tilman151/pypst/README.md

 Declarative Typst in Python with Pandas data frame support.

+Pypst helps you dynamically generate [Typst](https://typst.app) code directly in Python.
+No manual string manipulation required.
+It has two major use cases:

+- Generating full Typst documents to be rendered as PDFs
-Generate Typst tables from Pandas data frames and style them directly in Python.
+- Generating and styling Typst tables from Pandas data frames to be included in another Typst document
-Stop copy-pasting data from your analysis scripts to your Typst reports and presentations.
-Instead, generate them directly in Python with Pypst and use `#include("my-table.typ")`.
-Columns and indexes with multiple levels are supported.

 Pypst produces human-readable Typst code that you can modify and extend.
+It will not compile Typst code for you, but you can either use the [Typst compiler](https://github.com/typst/typst/releases) to do so in the command line or install the [Typst Python package](https://pypi.org/project/typst/).

 ![Example script and output](docs/examples/example.png)